Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow: Methods

 Scaling for parameters typical of the structures we identify in the H$\alpha$ maps,

 In applying these formulae to the structures we identify, we assume that $I$ is the average intensity within the assigned cloud shape. $\Delta s$ is the assumed depth into the image, which depends on the structure geometry as described above.
-We note that this type of calculation is biased towards higher densities because of the $n^2$ dependence of the emission measure.
+We note that this type of calculation is biased towards higher densities because of the $n^2$ dependence of the emission measure. \edit1{Further, in reporting the quantities derived below for the structures we identify, we assume $f=1$ for simplicity, but explicitly include the scaling with the filling factor.
+We note that the gas densities reported are then lower limits.
+This is an important uncertainty we return to in Section~\ref{sec:comp_obs}, where we compare with the spectral line study of \cite{Xu2023}.}

 Another parameter of interest for comparing with simulation results is the projected gas column density $N_{\rm H}$ parallel to the wind direction \citep{gronke_growth_2018,Gronke2020,gronke_survival_2022}, which emanates from the starburst nucleus: